react-navigation/react-navigation.github.io/website/versioned_docs/version-3.x/bottom-tab-navigator.md

   * `labelStyle` - Style object for the tab label.
   * `tabStyle` - Style object for the tab.
   * `allowFontScaling` - Whether label font should scale to respect Text Size accessibility settings, default is true.
+  * `adaptive` - Should the tab icons and labels alignment change based on screen size?
+Defaults to `true` for iOS 11.
+If `false`, tab icons and labels align vertically all the time.
+When `true`, tab icons and labels align horizontally on tablet.
   * `safeAreaInset` - Override the `forceInset` prop for `<SafeAreaView>`.
 Defaults to `{ bottom: 'always', top: 'never' }`.
 Available keys are `top | bottom | left | right` provided with the values `'always' | 'never'`.

 Example: